AazimAnish/secVault/README.md

 -   IPFS (Decentralized storage and sharding)
 -   Metamask (Authentication)

+## License

+Distributed under the MIT License.
+See `LICENSE.txt` for more information.

+API Used
+--------

+-   MetaMask API

 ## Team Members
 -   Aazim Anish
 -   Aakash PR

-API Used
---------

--   MetaMask API